CDMBlab/SpaMCAR/README.md

-# SpaMCAR: Spatially Guided Multi-scale Comparative Alignment and Dual-Reconstruction Framework
+# SpaMCAR: A Masked Autoencoder with Multiscale Feature Enhancement and Boundary-Aware Contrastive Learning for Spatial Transcriptomics Analysis

 ## Introduction

-Spatial transcriptomics enables high-throughput gene expression profiling while preserving in situ spatial context, making it a powerful tool for characterizing tissue spatial heterogeneity.
-As a key task, spatial domain identification aims to partition functionally coherent regions based on expression patterns and spatial neighborhood relationships.
-However, existing methods are still limited by insufficient exploitation of multiscale spatial information, inadequate preservation of topological structure, and unreliable contrastive supervision in complex boundary regions.
-To address these challenges, we propose SpaMCAR, a spatially guided multi-scale comparative alignment and dual-reconstruction framework.
-SpaMCAR integrates spatially guided feature enhancement, dual reconstruction of gene expression and spatial topology, and a local–global contrastive learning module with boundary-aware resampling and hard negative mining, enabling effective modeling of multi-level spatial dependencies while preserving structural consistency.
-Specifically, SpaMCAR fuses gene expression profiles, multi-scale spatial encodings, and local convolutional features to construct a unified multiscale representation capturing both molecular and structural information.
-A dual reconstruction mechanism is then introduced to jointly recover masked gene expression and spatial adjacency relationships, enforcing consistency in both feature space and graph topology.
-Finally, a boundary-aware contrastive learning strategy dynamically constructs reliable contrastive pairs by integrating local spatial consistency and global cross-cluster similarity, while mining hard negatives and adaptively refining ambiguous boundary regions, thereby enhancing discrimination across heterogeneous tissue domains.
-Extensive experiments on multiple public datasets demonstrate that SpaMCAR consistently improves spatial domain clustering accuracy and tissue structure reconstruction, and outperforms state-of-the-art methods in downstream biological interpretability.
+Spatial transcriptomics is an emerging technology that enables spatially resolved measurement of gene expression profiles while preserving tissue spatial organization, providing insights into tissue heterogeneity.
+A central task in spatial transcriptomics analysis is spatial domain identification, which aims to partition tissues into biologically meaningful spatial regions by jointly leveraging gene expression patterns and spatial neighborhood relationships.
+However, existing methods remain limited in their ability to exploit multiscale spatial information, preserve spatial topology, and provide reliable contrastive supervision in complex boundary regions.
+To address these challenges, we propose SpaMCAR, a masked autoencoder with multiscale feature enhancement and boundary-aware contrastive learning for spatial transcriptomics analysis.
+SpaMCAR integrates gene expression profiles, multi-frequency positional encodings, and local convolutional features to construct enhanced representations that capture molecular and spatial structural information.
+Subsequently, a masked dual-reconstruction strategy is designed to jointly recover gene expression features and spatial adjacency structures, thereby enforcing consistency between feature representations and graph topology.
+Furthermore, SpaMCAR proposes a boundary-aware contrastive learning strategy that dynamically constructs informative contrastive pairs by leveraging local spatial consistency and global cross-cluster similarity, while incorporating hard negative mining and adaptive boundary resampling to improve boundary delineation in ambiguous tissue regions.
+Extensive experiments on multiple public datasets demonstrate that SpaMCAR consistently improves spatial domain identification accuracy and spatial topology preservation, outperforming state-of-the-art methods and providing enhanced biological interpretability for downstream analyses.

 ## Datasets